Table of Contents

 Bachelor in Fine Arts (BFA) is an undergraduate degree for students interested in different aspects of Fine Arts.
 This degree prompts the students to explore different fine art genres, including drawing, sculpture, painting, and printmaking, with their complex history and context.

 The BFA is usually a 3 – 4 year program.
 However, the time may extend depending upon the amount of (studio) course work required.
 The first two years of BFA typically focus on the fundamentals.
 In the later semesters, students select a concentration to complete the rest of their degree.
 Also, during this time, students are encouraged to work for their specialized subjects by completing internships and fellowships.

-Bachelor of Fine Arts is often used synonymously with the BA, i.e., Bachelors of Arts.
-However, in the United States, BFA differs from BA.
-In the United States, the BFA degree comprises about two-third of the study in arts and one-third in general liberal art studies, unlike BA.
+Bachelor in Fine Arts is often used synonymously with the BA, i.e., Bachelors in Arts.
+However, in the United States, Bachelor in fine arts or BFA differs from BA.
+In the United States, the Bachelor in fine arts degree comprises about two-third of the study in arts and one-third in general liberal art studies, unlike BA.
 While in the United Kingdom, B. A and BFA are equivalent.
 In some other countries like India, BFA is known as Bachelors of Visual Arts, i.e., BVA, or Bachelors of Creative Arts, i.e., BCA.

 According to the National Association of School of Art and Design (NASAD) reports, there are currently 315 colleges in the United States that offer bachelor-level degrees in fine arts.